What is digital marketing and how is it different from Internet marketing or social media marketing?

 - managing the marketing funnel

 - analytics necessary for optimization

 - listening and reputation management

-Jason Demers in a post for Inc calls content marketing “evergreen content” that keeps bringing in new prospects, builds your reputation, helps make conversions, generates trust in your brand, and works synergisticly to make other tactics work better.
+Jason Demers in a post for Inc calls content marketing “evergreen content” that keeps bringing in new prospects, builds your reputation, helps make conversions, generates trust in your brand and works synergistically to make other tactics work better.

 There’s an entire section of this blog devoted to content marketing, but here are the high points: